A weekly column by Roger A. Baylor.

 The night clerk eventually responded to repeated buzzing, sleepily offering non-negotiable terms of one night in a single-bedded room for roughly a quarter-inch of my hard-earned dinar wad, or three times the rate I expected to pay in a hostel.
 Exhausted, notions of showers and naps were cheering.
 It was a splurge -- and a deal.

-On Saturday morning, flooded in blessed daylight, the youth & student travel bureau was easily found, and an inexpensive bunk quickly booked in a three-bed student hostel toward the city center.
-The weekend was free for exploring Ljubljana – sister city of Cleveland, Ohio – and drinking a few delicious Union lagers.
+On Saturday morning, flooded in blessed daylight, the youth & student travel bureau was easily found, and a less inexpensive bunk booked in a three-bed student hostel toward the city center.
+The day was free for exploring Ljubljana – sister city of Cleveland, Ohio – and drinking a few delicious Union lagers.

 May 25, 2017 … New Albany, Indiana